Multiagent Learning for Competitive Opinion Optimization: Randomized Algorithm for the Leader's Strategy

-where $\epsilon>0$ is an error from estimation, which can be made as small as desired.
-We show that such strategy $\mathbf{y}^{(t)}$ of the adversary can be found efficiently in Section~\ref{sec:adversary}.
-The randomized algorithm runs the follow-the-perturbed-leader update up to time step $T_{min}$.
-Our main result is to show that the randomized pure strategy indeed approaches an approximate minmax equilibrium (see Section~\ref{sec:equilibrium}).
-The randomized algorithm is summarized in the following.
+where $\epsilon>0$ is an error from estimation, which can be made as small as desired. \end{proposition} We show that such strategy $\mathbf{y}^{(t)}$ of the adversary can be found efficiently in the Appendix~\ref{app:g}.
+The randomized algorithm simulates the follow-the-perturbed-leader algorithm up to time step $T_{\min}$.
+Our main result is to show that the randomized pure strategy indeed approaches an approximate minimax equilibrium strategy (see Section~\ref{sec:equilibrium}).
+The randomized algorithm is summarized as follows.